haneeshQPI/jetson-codes/README.md

 - **Interactive Mode**: In object detection, you can step through images and save results manually or process all automatically.

 ---

-## Troubleshooting

-- If you encounter errors loading the ONNX model, ensure the model is compatible with ONNX Runtime and Jetson Nano.
-- If you see errors about missing dependencies, double-check your Python version and the installed packages.
-- For issues with the ONNX Runtime wheel, download the correct version for your Jetson Nano and Python version from the [official ONNX Runtime releases](https://github.com/microsoft/onnxruntime/releases).

----

-## License

-This project is provided as-is for research and educational purposes.

----

-**Feel free to modify the scripts and README to fit your specific models and use cases!**